Opinion | It’s encouraging that reducing child poverty is now a bipartisan aspiration

 Fortunately, both Democrats and some Republicans seem to understand that.
 President Biden’s $1.9 trillion relief plan includes a one-year expansion of the existing child tax credit for low-income households, raising it to $3,000 per child and $3,600 for children under 6 years old, at a cost of $120 billion.
 Now Sen. Mitt Romney (R-Utah) has countered with a monthly payment of $350 per child up to age 5 and $250 for children ages 6 to 17, up to $1,250 per family; this program would last through 2025, subject to reauthorization.

 The Niskanen Center think tank estimates Mr. Romney’s plan would cut child poverty by a third.
 And unlike a one-year boost, it is structural change, which would replace not only the existing child credit and most of the EITC but also Temporary Assistance for Needy Families, the government’s welfare-for-work program.
-The savings, plus an end to the deduction for state and local taxes, would pay for the new benefit, so the plan is also paid for, unlike Mr. Biden’s.
+The savings, plus an end to the deduction for state and local taxes, would pay for the new benefit, so the plan is deficit-neutral, unlike Mr. Biden’s.

 Mr. Romney’s idea has two potential advantages: It gets cash to the needy without a lot of bureaucratic hassle; and it creates a long-term, possibly permanent shift in income flows around which individuals and society can plan.
 There are two possible drawbacks, however: It would benefit families earning up to $400,000, consistent with eligibility for the existing child tax credit, but far in excess of what fighting poverty could justify; and by ending the EITC (except a maximum $2,000 annual payment for some working families), it imperils the work incentives that program creates.